diarray-hub/Simplex_algo/README.md

-You can install and use my package for this implementation just by typing: pip install diarray-simplex in a terminal, note that while this package name is diarray-simplex the module name remind simplex_algo (To use it you have to import "simplex_algo" not "diarray-simplex").
+You can install and use my package for this implementation just by typing: pip install diarray-simplex in a terminal, note that while this package name is diarray-simplex the module name remain simplex_algo (To use it you have to import "simplex_algo" not "diarray-simplex").
 Use it like below:

 import simplex_algo
     simplex_algo.simplex(of, restrictions, biases, mode, Dual)